Runz1337/Ididntthinkthisasfarahead/README.md

 And why do we only rage over crimes we can *see*?
 Mental torture—gaslighting, emotional abuse, psychological warfare—destroys people just as brutally.
 But because there’s no blood, no headlines, society shrugs.
 Trauma isn’t a competition, but we treat it like one.
 Newsflash: both are valid.
 Both deserve more than lazy, one-size-fits-all “solutions” like the death penalty.

 Let’s get one thing straight: Society’s obsession with “sexual purity” is a garbage myth invented to police bodies, not protect them.
-The idea that survivors of assault should feel ashamed because some imaginary “purity” was “stolen”?
+The idea that survivors of assault feel ashamed because some imaginary “purity” was “stolen”?
 That’s not just toxic—it’s *illogical*.
 Your self-respect isn’t some fragile trophy tied to what someone else did to you.
 It’s rooted in who you *are*—your courage, your values, how you treat others.

 We don’t blame a mugging victim for “losing” their wallet.
 We don’t shame someone for surviving a car crash.
 So why do we act like surviving violence against your body diminishes your worth?
 Newsflash: Your dignity isn’t stored between your legs.
 It’s in your integrity, your resilience, your ability to keep going even when the world tries to break you.